mrkkrp/markkarpov.art/essay/real-realism.md

 many subjects are often in constant change.

 Another option would be to concentrate on intention rather than the result.
-Is the intention to represent reality truthfully through observation not enough?
+Is the intention to represent reality faithfully through observation not enough?
 Indeed, does it matter what the result is as long as the artist honestly works towards a realistic rendition?
 The intention guarantees observation and that is all the PGRR is concerned with.